20zurmca/SeniorProject/README.md

 # SeniorProject
 Senior Project for Lafayette College

-/data contains data for the initial database creating /db_info contains SQL scripts to set up the database /scripts contains the python scripts for scraping the web data /soccersite is the django web application
+/data contains data for the creating the initial database\n /db_info contains SQL scripts to set up the database\n /scripts contains the python scripts for scraping the web data\n /soccersite is the django web application\n
-/templates contains template .csv files for adding data to the project for future roster years /test_files are test .csv files to upload (ONLY FOR LOCAL DEVELOPMENT)
+/templates contains template .csv files for adding data to the project for future roster years\n /test_files are test .csv files to upload (ONLY FOR LOCAL DEVELOPMENT)\n

 Copyright (C) <5/6/20>  <Dennis Bohn, Cameron Zurmuhl, Joseph Teddick, Matt Gerber, Xingwen Wei>